 What constitutes a small garden is debatable to homeowners, yet chances are most of us have a more compact plot than we would like.
 However, there are countless small garden ideas and solutions to maximize limited outdoor space.
 And lest we forget – a small garden requires much less time and tools to maintain.

-To create the small and idyllic garden of your dreams first think about how you want to enhance the outdoor space you have to suit your style of living without making it cramped or cluttered.
-Bold statements, vertical pitching, beautiful boundaries and optical illusions are all key elements to incorporate into your design to make it perfect for your needs.
+To create the small and idyllic garden of your dreams, first think about how you want to enhance the outdoor space you have to suit your style of living without making it cramped or cluttered.
+Bold statements, vertical planting – particularly useful in courtyard gardens – beautiful boundaries and optical illusions are all key elements to incorporate into your small garden layout to make it perfect for your needs.

 How to plan a small garden

 1. Be inspired to find your style

 To plan a small garden, in-depth research is required at the offset to construct an attractive and practical space that looks beautiful all year round.

 Borrow inspiration by visiting as many open gardens and public grounds as you can, to get a feel of what you like.
 Yearly shows, such as the Chelsea Flower Show or the RHS Hampton Court Palace Flower Show, are full of small show gardens designed perfectly by landscape gardeners to get the most out of compact spaces, so you'll be spoilt for choice with options.

 Be it a cottage hideaway, urban balcony garden or family haven, once you’ve decided on your preferred garden style, making a mood board is a worthwhile idea to experiment with plant varieties, exterior paint colors and outdoor furniture options too.